 Turn your log cabin loft into an owner’s retreat.
 Soak the day away in a jetted whirlpool tub.
 Candles provide soft lighting.
 Complete the experience with fluffy towels, fragrant flowers and soothing music.
 Hang curtains for privacy if you don’t have a door.

-Exercise Room – Position your treadmill, bike, rower or stepper facing the window and enjoy the scenery while you burn calories.
+Position your treadmill, bike, rower or stepper facing the window and enjoy the scenery while you burn calories.
 Save space to roll out your yoga mat.
-Don’t forget kettlebells, free weights and a medicine ball.
+Don’t forget kettle balls, free weights and a medicine ball.
 Whether the log cabin is your home away from home or your regular residence, you have to maintain your muscles!

-Home Office – It doesn’t require as much privacy as a bedroom but a loft office allows you to be set apart from the action below so you can concentrate on the job at hand.
+It doesn’t require as much privacy as a bedroom but a loft office allows you to be set apart from the action below so you can concentrate on the job at hand.
 Add a coffee pot and a small refrigerator to minimize trips downstairs.
 More on creating an office.